On the theta operator for modular forms modulo prime powers: Introduction

 \end{thm}

-The proof of the second part of the Theorem uses some results of \cite{katz_modp}, which are applicable to general level $N$ prime to $p$.
-In particular, a main point is that if we consider the Eisenstein series $E_{p-1}$ and $E_{p+1}$ as modular forms modulo $p$ in the sense of Katz then $E_{p-1}$ (Hasse invariant) has only simple zeros and no zero common with $E_{p+1}$; cf.\ \cite[Remark on p.\ 57]{katz_modp}.
+The proof of the third part of the Theorem uses a result of Katz: if we consider the Eisenstein series $E_{p-1}$ and $E_{p+1}$ as modular forms modulo $p$ in the sense of Katz then $E_{p-1}$ (Hasse invariant) has no zero in common with $E_{p+1}$; cf.\ \cite[Remark on p.\ 57]{katz_modp}, or \cite[Theorem 3.1]{katz_zannier}.
 This point allows one to compute the weight filtration of the last term of the expression below for the $\theta$ operator mod $p^m$, which is the controlling term.
-We would like to thank Nadim Rustom for a useful discussion about this point.

-We have in fact conducted an in-depth study of the relation between and $w_{p^m}(f)$ and $w_{p^m}(\theta f)$ in the case of level $N=1$ and for $m=2$.
-However, the results are rather complicated and will not be stated in this article.
+We note that, in the case $N=1$ and $m=2$, it is possible to give more complete results on the effect of $\theta \mod p^m$ on weight filtrations.